Understanding Academic Stress in College

 - Is it due to family expectations or financial obligations?

-- Is the stress preventing you from sleeping?
+- Does it prevent you from sleeping?

 - Insomnia or chronic trouble sleeping